Ajmer rape case: Aftermath

 People took to the streets to protest, and communal tension grew.
 A three-day bandh was observed and much subsequent news of the widespread exploitation and blackmail started coming in.
 Ajmer was completely shutdown on 18 May 1992, following the public outrage after the victim's photographs were published in the newspaper.
 The police were also criticized for not acting even after having information about the ongoing sexual abuse.
 It had also stalled the case because the local politicians warned action against the accused would lead to massive community tension.

 Musabbir Hussain, Joint Secretary of the Anjuman Committee which oversees the Ajmer Dargah, told Indian Express, "It's a case that nobody in Ajmer wants to talk about because of the nature of the crime.
 It's a blot on our city's history."

 N. K. Patni, then Superintendent of Police of the CID-Crime Branch, remarked that the case emerged during a period of escalating communal tensions in India.
 Patni highlighted the challenges in preventing the communalization of the case, given that the main accused were Muslims and most victims were Hindus.

 Media portrayal

-Zee News aired a documentary "The Black Chapter of Ajmer" on 16 July 2023 regarding the case, which was temporarily available on YouTube before its subsequent removal the following day.
-This documentary is directed by Shailendra Pandey.

 Ajmer 92, a film based upon the scandal was released on 21 July 2023.
 Reacting to the film's release, Sarwar Chishti of Ajmer Dargah was heard blaming women for the crimes against them.
 He later apologized saying that his comments were a slip of tongue and were recorded off-the record.